-When considering footwear, remember that your course will travel mostly off trail, you may be walking through cold streams, and your feet will get wet.
-You could be in rain or snow for days.
-You will cross creeks.
+When considering footwear, remember that your course may travel off trail.
+You may be walking through cold streams, and your feet could get wet.
+You could be in rain or for days.
 The type of footwear that you need will depend on how heavy your pack is and how strong your ankles and feet are.